scpyork/Instructions/How_to_git.md

 ## Usage
 Open Terminal or GitBash (windows)  - reffered to as console for the purposes of this script

+To configure from git desktop; go to Preferences > Git-Shell.

 ### Simple bash commands
 `ls` - lists files in directory